neii-enviro-mailbox/saas-catalogs-public/README.md

 Catalogs for SaaS (until we come up with something better)

+**Catalog JSON files are hosted in GitHub** for example `https://raw.githubusercontent.com/TerriaJS/saas-catalogs-public/main/kaleidoscope/prod.json`

+**Map-config JSON files are hosted as Magda records** - these will need to be update manually (for the moment)

 ## Format

 Each map has a directory, in that directory there is: